-If you choose a Fully Managed or Managed Plus service, we will organise for the tenant to pay the rent via standing order or direct debit.
+If you choose a Fully Managed service, we will organise for the tenant to pay the rent via standing order or direct debit.
 We will then transfer the money to your account minus our commission and any outgoings or fees (such as maintenance work fees).
 You will receive a statement every month.

 If you have chosen a regulated agent your money will be safe.
 If you use Thomas Morris then your money will be protected through ARLA Propertymark and their protection bonding scheme.
 Not all agents are regulated, but Thomas Morris choose to be.
 We are also members of TPO (The Property Ombudsman).